SynergyCamp/.github/profile/README.md

 To contribute to an existing project, please follow these steps:

-1.  🔍 Find a project that interests you from the list of ongoing projects in the README.md file.
+1.  🔍 Find a project that interests you.
 2.  📖 Read the project's README.md file.
 3.  💻 Clone the project's repository to your local machine.
 4.  🛠️ Make the necessary changes or additions to the project.